 14) Sorry — we don’t publish appeals for support (at least 1/3 of our readers are missionaries, so we’d be preaching to the choir!).

-15) Send your submissions to Editorbrigadaorg .
+15) Use the new online submission form above — or, alternatively, email your submissions to Editorbrigadaorg .
 In the subject line, please put: “Proposed Brigada Submission”.
-We don’t use an online submission form at this time.

 16) Make sure you note any deadlines you’re facing.
 Most of the time we’re backed up at least two or three weeks on nondated items.